treydenklein/Comprehensive_Supply_Chain_Analysis/README.md

 ### Insights

-1. **Room to Grow:** While the data does display a strong operation within the company, there are still areas for potential improvement regarding sales team performance, sales channel optimization, and customer relations
+1. **Room to Grow:** While the data does display a strong operation within the company, there are still areas for potential improvement regarding sales team performance, sales channel optimization, and customer relations.
-2. **Warehouse Workload Distribution:** Despite there being consistency in order processing times throughout the warehouses, equalizing the workload of orders being handled by each could improve work conditions and decrease customer wait times
+2. **Warehouse Workload Distribution:** Despite there being consistency in order processing times throughout the warehouses, equalizing the workload of orders being handled by each could improve work conditions and decrease customer wait times.